NuriddinovMA/Charm/README.md

 ```
 <reference genome id> <mutant genome uniq id> <chromosome> <coordinate chromosome block start> <coordinate of chromosome block end> <the indicator> <new chromosome> <copy number of locus on OLD position> <copy number of locus on NEW position>
 ```
-where and are any names to description the reference genome and the modeled rearrangements.
+where <reference genome id> and <mutant genome uniq id> are any names to description the reference genome and the modeled rearrangements.
 Every model must be named uniquelly.
+The "+" should be used in <coordinate of chromosome block end> collumn as the symbol of the chromosome end.
+The values in <copy number of locus on OLD position> must be 0 or 1.
+The values in <copy number of locus on NEW position> can be any; the negative values correspondend to the invesrion.

-The indicator variants:
+<the indicator> variants:
   - Use "->" for the plain SVs, this indicator designs the start and the end of SVs description
   - Use "!>" for the start of the description of complex SVs
   - Use ">>" for the continuation of description SVs